Press your buttons and land on one of these great prizes. But don’t land on Lizzie Borden, she’ll put an axe to all your winnings!

 PJ takes the meat out of the oven just in time to stop a fire, and sends her dorky kids home so she can have a peaceful rest.

-Before PJ has a chance to lie down, Sybil Kibble rings the doorbell.
+Before PJ has a chance to lie down, her best friend Sybil Kibble rings the doorbell.

 You must be logged in to post a comment.